Using Perforce depots with Sourcegraph

 File-level permissions

-File-level permissions make the syncing of subdirectories to match permission boundaries unnecessary.
+File-level permissions eliminate the need for syncing subdirectories to match permission boundaries.

 To enable file-level permissions: